 Games always make learning fun.
 They are the perfect way to sneak in some rhyming practice in a fun way.
 We’ve created a FREE rhyming Bingo for you to use with your class.
 Kids love games, so you’ll have no problems encouraging them to do this activity.

 This game is played like a classic bingo game.
-You turn over a calling cards and say its name.
+You turn over a calling card and say its name.
 Players use manipulatives to cover picture that rhymes with that word.
 So, for example, If you call the word hug, the players must locate and cover the picture of the mug.

 What is in the Rhyming Bingo Game Printable?